kevroletin/toy-binary-feed-parser/README.md

 input, we also print buffered messages.
 Why this works:

 1. We have guarantee that difference between accept-time and packet-time will never be more than 3 seconds.
-So packets which are inside of 3 seconds buffer will never be older than packets outside of 3 seconds buffer.
+So packets which are inside of 3-second buffer will never be older than packets outside of 3 seconds buffer.
 It can be proved by contradiction: